Jilly Juice: Origins

 Jillian Mai Thi Epperly, the creator of Jilly Juice, was born in Vietnam.
-She moved to the United States in May 1975 before the age of two, and was adopted by American parents.
+She moved to the United States in May 1975 before the age of two, where she was adopted by American parents.
 Her father worked in biotechnology, which she claims helped her to realize that the pharmaceutical industry is working with doctors to keep consumers addicted to medication.
-She met her husband online, then moved to Ohio to live with him.
+She met her husband online and moved to Ohio to live with him.
 She developed premenstrual dysphoric disorder (PMDD), and after being exposed to various conspiracy theories such as the anti-vaccination movement and the chemtrail conspiracy theory, she sought out alternative medicine to treat her PMDD.

-In her online research of various diseases, Epperly allegedly discovered that Candida or other fungi were "always a factor", and concluded that Candida was responsible for a large number of diseases.
+Epperly claimed that in her online research of various diseases, she discovered that Candida or other fungi were "always a factor".
+She therefore concluded that Candida was responsible for a large number of diseases.
 Epperly began trying recipes for kombucha and pickles before deciding on fermented cabbage with a significant salt content.
-The result, a room temperature brew of water, salt, and fermented cabbage or kale which Epperly claims can treat a number of illnesses and conditions, was marketed as "Jilly Juice".
+The result was a room temperature brew of water, salt, and fermented cabbage or kale.
+Epperly claims this mixture can treat a number of illnesses and conditions and has marketed it as "Jilly Juice".

 Spread

 Epperly began making Jilly Juice with cabbage and kale in October 2016, and by January 2017, she was posting videos related to the drink on her personal Facebook page.
 The videos garnered a following, leading to the creation of a Facebook group known as "Exposing the Lies Candida: Weaponized Fungus Mainstreaming Mutancy".
 Over the next few months, the group grew to include thousands of members.
 In the Facebook group, members would often post images of their bowel movements, comments about supposed parasites visible in said bowel movements, and videos of themselves drinking Jilly Juice, preparing Jilly Juice as an enema, or giving Jilly Juice orally to young children and infants.

 In February 2017, after receiving backlash from groups opposed to the promotion and consumption of Jilly Juice, Epperly launched a website, Jillyjuice.com, and removed the Facebook group from public view.
 At its peak, the Facebook group had amassed over 58,000 members.
 Content on Jillyjuice.com, which includes private forums, can be accessed by paying $30 annually or $5 monthly.
 Epperly has also provided private phone consultations for $70 an hour.

 In May 2018, Epperly appeared on the American talk show Dr. Phil.
-The show's host, Phil McGraw, called Epperly's claims regarding Jilly Juice "outrageous".
+The show's host, Phil McGraw, called Epperly's claims regarding Jilly Juice "outrageous."